-It focuses on the design and arrangement of the natural elements creating a sustainable and energy-efficient environment.
+It focuses on the natural elements’ design and arrangement, creating a sustainable and energy-efficient environment.

-Having goats to eat weeds and clear up a piece of land.
-The goats in this case are well-fed making them ready to produce milk.
-The leftover twigs and branches are used for fire.
-The freshly cleaned land gets planted with crop-producing plants.
+Take the example of raising goats and using them to eat weeds and clear up a piece of land.
+In this case, the goats are well-fed, making them ready to produce milk.
+The leftover twigs and branches become an excellent source to make fire.
+Finally, the freshly cleaned land gets planted with crop-producing plants.

-In permaculture, everything gets used.
-Waste has to be reduced to almost nothing since any unused energy is a form of pollution.
+In permaculture, everything gets used, reducing waste to almost nothing, and any unused energy is a form of pollution.

-Basically, in this method, the gardener has to consider every aspect of his surroundings, including people.
-Permaculture design takes into account topography, climate, rain, water surfaces, wildlife, dwellings, and so on.
+In this method, the gardener has to consider every aspect of his surroundings, including people.
+Permaculture design considers topography, climate, rain, water surfaces, wildlife, dwellings, and so on.

 It also encourages us to take things slowly.
 Setting a garden is a progressive process that changes or develops as you learn more about your surrounding.

 You might check out this work by Oregon State University on Youtube.
 It is very informative and self-explanatory.
 Click Here

 It is essential to set up a plan before starting an organic garden.
 First, any garden needs a sunny location, with at least six hours of direct sunlight.
 Then it has to be in proximity to a water source.

 First, make sure the soil is organic and free of harmful chemicals.
 Testing a soil sample is a good start.
 Otherwise, with consistent organic practices, the ground will build itself along the way.